saifurahman907/documentation/content/applications/hr/employees/new_employee.rst

         :align: center
         :alt: Both job position fields entered but with different information.

-- Tags: Click on a tag in the drop-down menu to add any tags applicable to the employee.
+- Tags: click on a tag in the drop-down menu to add any tags applicable to the employee.
 Any tag can be created in this field by typing it in.
 Once created, the new tag is available for all employee records.
 There is no limit to the amount of tags that can be added.
 - Work Contact Information: Enter the employee's :guilabel:`Work Mobile`, :guilabel:`Work Phone`, :guilabel:`Work Email`, and/or :guilabel:`Company` name.
-- :guilabel:`Department`: Select the employee's department from the drop-down menu.
+- :guilabel:`Department`: select the employee's department from the drop-down menu.
-- :guilabel:`Job Position`: Select the employee's job position from the drop-down menu.
+- :guilabel:`Job Position`: select the employee's job position from the drop-down menu.
 Once a selection is made, the :guilabel:`Job Position` field beneath the employee's name automatically updates to reflect the currently selected job position.
 These positions are from the :doc:`Recruitment <../../hr/recruitment/new_job/>` application, and reflect the currently \
   configured job positions.
-- :guilabel:`Manager`: Select the employee's manager from the drop-down menu.
+- :guilabel:`Manager`: select the employee's manager from the drop-down menu.
-- :guilabel:`Coach`: Select the employee's coach from the drop-down menu.
+- :guilabel:`Coach`: select the employee's coach from the drop-down menu.
-- :guilabel:`Next Appraisal Date`: This date automatically populates with a date that is computed according to the settings configured in the *Appraisals* application.
+- :guilabel:`Next Appraisal Date`: this field is only visible if the *Appraisals* application is installed.
+The date automatically populates with a date that is computed according to the settings configured in the *Appraisals* application.
 This date can be modified using the calendar selector.

 .. note::
    After a :guilabel:`Manager` is selected, if the :guilabel:`Coach` field is blank, the selected